-File: Steve/Courses/ITS332/Handouts/layer3.tex, r1494
+File: Steve/Courses/2013/s2/its332/layer3.tex, r2979

 - When a host receives an IP datagram destined to itself, then the host will process the datagram by sending it to the relevant application (e.g. web browser).
 If the host receives an IP datagram destined to an IP address other than itself, the datagram will be dropped. - In the case of receiving an IP datagram destined to itself, the router will do the same as the host.
 But when a router receives an IP datagram destined to another IP address, the router will look up its routing tables and forward the datagram to another computer (host or router).